 - Divide the chorizo and egg mixture into the tortillas, sprinkle with cheddar cheese, and fold it into a burrito.

-- Warm the flour tortillas on a dry skillet and transfer them to a cloth or a tortilla keeper.
-Heating the flour tortillas makes them pliable and prevents tearing when you assemble the burrito.
+- Warm the tortillas.
+Heat your flour tortillas in a dry skillet, then tuck them into a clean cloth or a tortilla keeper.
+Warming them makes the tortillas soft and pliable so they won’t tear when you roll everything up.

-- How do you roll a burrito?
-Fold the bottom of the tortilla up and over the chorizo filling, followed by the sides of the tortilla.
-Then, roll it tightly into a compact burrito.
+- How to roll a burrito.
+Start by folding the bottom of the tortilla up over the filling, then fold in the sides.
+Roll it forward, nice and snug, until you have a tight, compact burrito.

-- Toast the burrito in a skillet until the outside turns golden brown for additional flavor.
+- Toast the burrito.
+Finish it in a hot skillet until the outside is golden and crisp.
+It adds great texture and even more flavor.